kevinnowland/booksite/web/public/language.md

 Since publishing geography only says so much, another way to branch out is by language.
 As mentioned above, I try to keep some balance of reading between my native English and learned French.
-But even beyond that, works in translation help us to push beyond what we are most familiar with.
-(Ugh, terrible sentence, that.
-Trite.)
+Translations are another imperfect window to expand my experiences.

 Even books that incorporate more than one language tend to have one language dominate, so that's what's marked down for both the language the